 At the end of World War I, the US Army adopted polo as a major activity promoted for its contributions to "physical fitness, teamwork and combativeness" Thanks to the Military support, the horsepower of its remount program, including the construction of indoor riding armories throughout the country, military polo grew very rapidly in quantity and national recognition.
 The largest and last remount station was located in Front Royal, Virginia - where the majority of the US Calvary officers were rotated through the War Department.

 Polo & Politics quickly mixed very well in the Nations Capitol.
 By 1920, Army Officers from Ft.
-Myer were playing polo on the DC National Mall - were the International Polo Cup Kick Off & Finals are held annually today honoring the tradition of Polo on the DC National Mall.
+Myer were playing polo on the DC National Mall - were the International Polo Cup has frequently hosted the old tradition of Polo on the DC National Mall.

 In 1921, the Military/War Department hosted their first "Military Ball" titled the Annual Military Polo Ball which combined sport, military and society together in a traditional manner - VERY WASHINGTON.
 It was President & Mrs. Harding that received the national press as the First US White House Tenants to grace a polo game on the National Mall here in Washington DC.
 That match lead to the first International Polo Match in the USA - where the War Department officially took on Cuba.
 The second game of that match was the Military Team from "Camp Humphreys" now known as Ft.
 Belvoir.

 By 1923 - Military Polo expanded to 52 Military bases nationwide.
 Polo grew quickly through the military both here and abroad.
 Polo was being used as the only sport in the world to train officers… those that remained calm, and thought mindful strategy while under pressure and made good decision on the polo field, quickly moved up in ranks, to the Top Brass of the Military... those that didn't, stayed at the Lt.
 Level until such time ready to move up the ranks..